 Something else that was left out from the interview that I think is important to mention; how and why I started the Blue Abaya blog?

-I noticed the lack of any Saudi Arabia based travel blogs/ websites back in 2008 when I came to Saudi Arabia.
-During that time it was nearly impossible to find out about things to do and places to visit in Riyadh let alone in the rest of the country.
+The Blog name Blue Abaya has a symbolic meaning, combining something from my home country Finland ( the color blue in our flag) and something from my new home in Saudi Arabia, the abaya.
+When I arrived in Riyadh back in 2008, I noticed the lack of any Saudi Arabia based travel blogs/ websites.
+During that time it was nearly impossible to find out about things to do and places to visit in Riyadh, let alone in the rest of the country.
 So I wanted to blog about the places I found to help other people find these amazing places too.

 Through my blog I also aim to encourage expats to get out and explore their host country, to make the most out of their time here.
 And I must say that just by looking at my Facebook timeline now vs in 2010 there has been a drastic change in the amount of people who get out to explore Saudi Arabia which is really great to see!
 Glad to be a part of getting that movement going on.

 Which brings me to another left out question: “When did you start traveling in Saudi Arabia?”
 From the day I arrived I was on the move, out and about exploring the country as a single female.
 Riyadh was a very different place in 2008 than it is now.
 I organized a trip to the Red Sands on my third day of being in KSA, even though I had no idea where the dunes were!
 I had just heard of a place called Red Sands.
-So what I did is I began researching and trying to find out where it is and how to get there.
-We ended up taking a hospital limo and found the right place.
-With a group of Finnish friends we drove around in quadbikes and had a blast.
+So what I did is I began researching and trying to find out where it is and how to get there, which of course being female is always an extra challenge.
+We ended up taking a hospital taxi and found the right place after some searching.
+With a group of Finnish friends we drove around in quad bikes and had a blast.
+I still remember that day like it was yesterday.

-I want to point out that in the interview we’re discussing Saudi Arabia from the pov of places to see, activities to do, events, etc. There’s a part where I said women can do a lot of things here, what I meant is women can do all these things, they can travel inside KSA, go to events, exhibitions and so on.
-People who live outside of KSA often have no clue about this, they think of Saudi Arabia being a boring, miserable place to be with nothing to do.
+I want to point out that in the interview we’re discussing Saudi Arabia from the pov travel and tourism related things only.
+There’s a part where I said “women can do a lot of things here”.
+Here because the editor chose to cut out the important part of why I started my blog, it needs to be clarified that this is the context in which the remark is taken from.
+People who live outside of KSA often have no clue about what Saudi Arabia is like, they think of it as being a boring, miserable place to be with nothing to do.
+So my blog aims to help change some of those misperceptions of KSA as a boring place with nothing to do (especially if you’re female).

 Below a few images from the Mubarak house and courtyard where we filmed the interview.